island-is/handbook/continuous-integration.md

 We need to maintain the quality of the codebase, minimize the time between introducing quality degradation and discovering it and make sure we have deployable artefacts at all times.

+### Terms

+- `code integration` - this is a process that checks the integrity/quality of the code - static code analysis, code formatting, compilation, running automated tests, etc. The process is usually in the form of one or more scripts and uses tools local to the repository with minimum external dependencies.
+- `artefact building` - this is a process that packages artefacts, labels them and optionally publishes them to a central artefact repository so that they can be used by the deployment process.
+This process makes sense to be executed only after `code integration` process finishes successfully.
+- `continuous integration` - the practice of running the `code integration process` triggered by events such as

+  - pushing new revisions of the code to the code repository
+  - opening a Pull Request
+  - fixed schedule
+  - etc.

+  We also run the `artefact building` process after a successful `code integration` process to have artefacts ready for deployment at all times.

+- `continuous integration platform` (CI platform from here on) - it is a platform (self-hosted or SaaS) that provides integrations to make it easy to run your `continuous integration` and publish the results

 ## Decision Drivers (Policy)

 - The code integration process needs to be independent from CI platform integration